 About the Building Bridges Program

-Based in New York, the Building Bridges Program is the national grant-making program of the Doris Duke Foundation for Islamic Art (DDFIA), an extension of the Doris Duke Charitable Foundation.
+Based in New York, the Building Bridges Program is the national grant-making arm of the Doris Duke Foundation for Islamic Art (DDFIA), an extension of the Doris Duke Charitable Foundation.
 The mission of DDFIA is to improve the quality of people’s lives through the study, understanding, and appreciation of Islamic arts and cultures.

 Since 2007, the Building Bridges Program has supported endeavors that engage U.S.-based Muslims and non-Muslims in arts experiences to increase understanding and advance relationships between communities.
 The need for this work is clear.
 Muslims number approximately 1.6 billion people around the world, including 3.3 million in the United States.
 Yet despite this large, dispersed and diverse worldwide population, studies have shown that U.S. perceptions of them may remain narrow.
 A September 2014 report from Pew Research Center for the People & the Press showed that 50 percent of Americans believe that Islam encourages more violence than other religions, and a May 2013 Pew report stated that 45 percent of Americans believe that American Muslims face "a lot" of discrimination.
 The Building Bridges Program aims to address these realities by supporting programs that catalyze a social transformation within the communities they work.

 * The Building Bridges Program is currently undergoing a strategic review of its past funding to determine its future grant-making activities.
 The program will continue to make grants under its current strategy throughout this process.